mnassrib/installing-hadoop-cluster/README.md

 	master-namenode

-> In order to set the Fully Qualified Domain Name, the public IP of the server is required, in addition to your own FQDN
+> In order to set the Fully Qualified Domain Name, the public IP of the server is required, in addition to your own FQDN.
+Comment all the lines present by preceding them with the character ``#`` or removing them and add the following line (by replacing the IP address with the address of the server)

 ``root@debian:~# vi /etc/hosts``   --your file should look like the below

-	127.0.0.1	localhost
 	192.168.1.72	master-namenode.cluster.hdp 	master-namenode

 > The change will take effect after the next restart – should you want the changes to take place without restarting, the following command will achieve that